BEROCHLU/deepseek-simplechat/README.md

 Assistant:
 DeepSeek Artificial Intelligence Co., Ltd. (referred to as "DeepSeek" or "深度求索") , founded in 2023, is a Chinese company dedicated to making AGI a reality.

+User: Help fix this error::error_log.txt
+Assistant:
+### Error Analysis
+The contents of `error_log.txt` indicate the following issues...

-User:
+User: Suggest optimizations::history/main.py
+Assistant:
+# Optimized code example here
 ```

 ## Configuration
-- Modify the `model` parameter (`deepseek-chat` or `deepseek-reasoner`) to change the response behavior.
-- For `temperature` adjustments, refer to [the DeepSeek public docs](https://api-docs.deepseek.com/quick_start/parameter_settings).
+- **Model**: Choose between `deepseek-chat` or `deepseek-reasoner`.
+- **Temperature**: Controls randomness.
+Refer to [official docs](https://api-docs.deepseek.com/quick_start/parameter_settings) for valid ranges.
+- **reasoning_effort**: Apparently, this parameter will be available soon.

 ## Note
 - Replying to a message takes at least 30 seconds.
--  Compared to the OpenAI API, the DeepSeek API costs one-tenth as much.
+- As a reasoner model, the DeepSeek API costs one-hundredth as much as the OpenAI API.

 ## License
 MIT